 Dr. Rajesh B. Parekh has been a director of Celldex since March 2004 and has been a General Partner at Advent Venture Partners (UK) since 2006.
 Prior to joining Advent, Dr. Parekh was an Entrepreneur-in-Residence at Abingworth Management Limited (UK) from 2003-2005.
 Dr. Parekh has also been a Visiting Professor at the University of Oxford.
 He was a co-founder and served as Chief Scientific Officer and Senior Vice President of Research and Development of Oxford GlycoSciences, plc (UK) from 1988 to 2003.
-Dr. Parekh was also chairman of Galapagos nv (Belgium) and currently serves on the boards of directors of ten companies including private companies in the United States and Europe and two public European companies.
-He received his B.A. and D. Phil. degrees in Biochemistry and Molecular Medicine from the University of Oxford.
+Dr. Parekh was also chairman of Galapagos nv (Belgium) and currently serves on the boards of directors of ten companies including private companies in the University of Oxford.